Just Checking: Information Seeking, Trust and AI

 Meanwhile, users who employ both ChatGPT and traditional search daily show higher trust and greater anthropomorphisation of AI systems.
 It’s unclear whether frequent use causes this, or whether people who are already predisposed to trust AI use it more often.

-Beyond individual trust calibration, there are broader concerns about AI as an information intermediary.
+There are also broader concerns about AI as an information intermediary.
 When generative AI sits between us and information sources, it shapes what we’re exposed to and potentially amplifies or mitigates misinformation (Hirvonen et al., 2024; Jarrahi et al., 2025).

 Kuznetsova et al. (2025) tested this directly by asking LLM-based chatbots to verify political statements.
 ChatGPT correctly evaluated approximately 72% of tested claims on their dataset, with substantial variability across languages and topics.
 High-resource languages like English performed better than low-resource languages, raising equity concerns.

 If AI systems are going to serve as fact-checkers or information gatekeepers, differential performance across linguistic communities means some populations face higher misinformation vulnerability than others.
-The populations already disadvantaged by language and resource constraints face systematically worse AI performance, compounding existing information inequalities.
+The populations already disadvantaged by language and resource constraints get worse AI performance on top of that.

-This challenge is further amplified by training data overlap.
+Training data overlap makes this worse.
 When multiple AI systems draw from overlapping datasets, the traditional verification strategy of cross-referencing multiple sources becomes less effective.
 If all the sources consulted the same underlying information (or misinformation), checking three AI-generated answers won’t help you triangulate truth.
 The appearance of independent verification masks shared foundational errors.

 What the Research Tells Us (So Far)